zwiebus/js-music-player/README.md

 ## Information

-This branch is designed as a mimimal version with the ability to show playlist and trackdetails.
+This branch is designed as a mimimal version with a dark style and the ability to show playlist and trackdetails.